thornAvery/kep-hack/README.md

 - Various moves have had their animations altered to be less intensive for photosensitive individuals, including every animation that was dimmed on the 3DS (Most notably Blizzard and Thunderbolt).
 This was done with the aim of also improving the move's animations overall, so some look a little flashier.
 	- Full list includes Body Slam, Glare, Disable, Blizzard, BubbleBeam, Confusion, Dream Eater, Explosion, Guillotine, Hyper Beam, Mega Kick, Mega Punch, Psychic, Reflect, Rock Slide, Selfdestruct, Spore, and Thunderbolt.
 - PureRGB's AI enhancements are ported over; said hack was made by Vortiene.
 In general, it isn't as stupid as it was before.
+	- PureRGB's move animation enhancements are also ported over, making several moves look better and more detailed than before.
 - Bag capacity is increased from 20 to 30 items.
 - Pokemon Box capacity is now 280 Pokemon with 14 boxes.
 - Exp.
 All now works like the modern Exp.
 Share, giving all party members max exp.
 It also only has one message, though it does still take time to calculate all the exp being thrown around.
 It'll take around 3 seconds to calculate, sort of like saving.
 Oh, and it's a Key Item now, so you can't sell it by accident.